carrein/liquidroom/README.md

 Summary: Easy to use audio stem separation, using various models from UVR trained primarily by @Anjok07
 ```

-5. Copy audio files to be split into stems into `/input` A default, sample audio file is made available.
+5. Copy audio files to be split into stems into `/input` A sample audio file ("chubby") is made available.

 6. Invoke script of choice